 The annual 30A Songwriters Festival taking place January 12-15, 2018 has gotten better and better over its eight years.
 Spread out over a couple dozen or so venues along the coast, this year’s top-notch lineup includes Emmylou Harris, Steve Earle, Patty Griffin, North Mississippi Allstars and many others.
 Additionally there are many lesser-known acts that are often some of the most fun to see.
 Epicures might want to check out two other winter events: the Sandestin Gumbo Festival, which takes place February 16-17, 2018, and the 30A Wine Festival at Alys Beach taking place February 22-25, 2018.

 #4: Everything is more beautiful in the winter

 “We have the best sunsets in the winter, when the sun hugs the southern sky, setting into the Gulf,” says Lynn.
 “The curve of our coast line faces nearly due south.”
 It’s also the best time to photograph nature and the beach without tourists marring the view, she adds.

 #5: Cooler weather = best time to explore

-Temperatures are usually mild, in the 50s or 60s, with the occasional lucky weekends of 70s and sunny.
+Off-season temperatures are usually mild, in the 50s or 60s, with the occasional lucky weekends of 70s and sunny.
 Without the heat to slow people down, it’s a good time to explore the 200+ hiking and biking trails.
 Some are along Highway 30A, others tucked into neighborhoods or state parks.
-The Walton County visitor center has brochures outlining them all, or check on visitsouthwalton.com.
+The Walton County Visitor Center has brochures outlining them all, or check on visitsouthwalton.com.

-No time like the present to book your trip before the winter comes to a close!
+No time like the present to book your trip before winter arrives!

 Keep up with the very best of travel in the South and beyond — click here!